lenijwp/COSTELLO/README.md

 # COSTELLO
 ## TL;DR
+Here is the codes of "COSTELLO: Contrastive Testing for Embedding-Based Large Language Model as a Service Embeddings", which is accepted by FSE2024.

 COSTELLO, a black-box approach to reveal potential defects in abstract embedding vectors from LLMaaS by contrastive testing.
 For the given interface of LLMaaS and seed inputs, COSTELLO can automatically generate test suites and output words with potential